Cohen admits to stealing and other takeaways from day 19 of Trump’s trial

 Cohen reveals he made millions from media appearances

-The defence has long maintained that Trump himself is not guilty of falsifying business records — but that figures like Cohen and the Trump Organization’s former chief financial officer Allen Weisselberg were responsible for any misdeeds.
+The defence has long maintained that Trump himself is not guilty of falsifying business records, but that figures like Cohen and the Trump Organization’s former chief financial officer, Allen Weisselberg, were responsible for any misdeeds.

 As the defence team brought its cross-examination of Cohen to a close, it sought to paint a portrait of Cohen’s alleged greed, highlighting the ways he profited from his association with Trump.